-SUBJECT: Limiting disclosure of concealed handgun licensees COMMITTEE: Law Enforcement - favorable, without amendment VOTE: 5 ayes - Driver, Jackson, Frost, Hegar, Veasey 0 nays 2 absent - Burnam, Hupp WITNESSES: For - Alice Tripp, Texas State Rifle Association Against - Michael Schneider, Texas Association of Broadcasters; Ken Whalen, Texas Daily Newspaper Association On - Burton Christian, Texas Department of Public Safety; Jan Coffey, Texas Department of Public Safety; Lloyd Leppo, Jr. BACKGROUND: Government Code, sec.
-411.192 requires that the Department of Public Safety (DPS) disclose to other criminal justice agencies whether an individual holds a concealed handgun license.
+On - (Registered, but did not testify: Jan Coffey, Texas Department of

+Public Safety)

+BACKGROUND: Government Code, sec.
+411.192 requires that the Department of Public person making the inquiry.

+Safety (DPS) disclose to other criminal justice agencies whether an individual holds a concealed handgun license.
 In addition, any individual may file a written request with DPS to find out if a particular person has a concealed handgun license.
-If the person in question is licensed, DPS will release the licensee's name, date of birth, gender, race, and zip code to the person making the inquiry.
+If the person in question is licensed, DPS will release the licensee's name, date of birth, gender, race, and zip code to the for the information.

-In addition, Government Code section 411.192 requires that the license holder be notified of the name of the person or agency making the request for the information.
+In addition, Government Code section 411.192 requires that the license holder be notified of the name of the person or agency making the request

-DPS reports that 236,499 Texans hold concealed handgun licenses as of March 10, 2005.

-DIGEST: HB 318 would amend Government Code, sec.
-411.192 to delete the requirement that DPS furnish information on concealed handgun licensees to anyone besides a criminal justice agency or the applicant or license holder.
+DPS reports that 258,162 Texans hold concealed handgun licenses as of requirement that DPS furnish information on concealed handgun licensees to anyone besides a criminal justice agency or the applicant or license holder.